iamguid/ngx-mf/README.md

 ## Restrictions

-* You cant use array syntax with `FormControlState`, but in other syntax (with constructor and FormBuilder) it works
+* You cant use array syntax with `FormControlState`, but in other syntax (with constructor and FormBuilder) it works fine

 ## Installation